Frankluox/LightningFSL/README.md

 # Few-Shot Learning in Pytorch-Lightning
-A codebase for Few-Shot Learning (FSL) using the framework of [pytorch-lightning](https://www.pytorchlightning.ai/).
+A unified codebase for Few-Shot Learning (FSL) using the framework of [pytorch-lightning](https://www.pytorchlightning.ai/), enabling quick implementaion of new FSL algorithms.
 A number of implementations of FSL algorithms are provided, including two official ones

 [Boosting Few-Shot Classification with View-Learnable Contrastive Learning](https://arxiv.org/abs/2107.09242) (ICME 2021)